-Backup and restore is a core component of the high availability feature of OceanBase Database.
-It ensures data security by preventing issues such as storage medium damage and user errors.
-If data is lost due to storage medium damage or user errors, you can restore the data.
+Backup and restore is a core component of the high availability features of OceanBase Database.
+It is mainly used to ensure data security, including protection against storage medium damage and user errors.
+If data is lost due to storage medium damage or user errors, you can restore the data through recovery.

 Overview

-The backup and restore module of OceanBase Database provides three main features: backup, restore, and cleanup.
+The backup and restore module of OceanBase Database provides backup, backup validation (for V4.4.2, supported starting from V4.4.2 BP2), restore, and cleanup capabilities.

 OceanBase Database supports tenant-level physical backup.
 Physical backup consists of data backup and log archiving, so it is composed of these two features.
-Here, the tenant refers to the user's User tenant, and physical backup is not supported for the sys tenant and Meta tenant.
+Here, the tenant refers to the user tenant.
+Physical backup is not supported for the sys tenant and Meta tenant.

 Data backup refers to the feature of backing up data, which is divided into full backup and incremental backup: